 Melanin is a pigment-producing substance produced by melanocytes on the skin’s surface.
 Each person’s skin contains a varied quantity of melanin.
 The number of melanocytes and the ratio of different types of melanin in your skin determine your skin color.
 The amount of melanin in the skin can be reduced or increased by certain circumstances and environmental factors.
 To learn more about the three types of melanin, check out the infographic below.

 Melanin is a pigment that imparts color to the hair, skin, and eyes.
 Besides, it also protects the skin from harmful UV rays and helps minimize the risk of skin cancer.
+Several factors such as genetics, age, hormones, ethnicity, and UV exposure play a part in determining the melanin content of your skin.
 So, to protect your skin naturally, you can increase your melanin levels by consuming foods rich in vitamins, folates, amino acids, and antioxidants.
-Consult your dermatologist and plan your diet accordingly to increase the melanin levels.
+Consult your dermatologist and plan your diet and skin care accordingly to increase the melanin levels.
 You may also choose other options like a tanning bed, sunbathing, and melanin pills.

 Frequently Asked Questions

 Can amla increase melanin?

 No, amla helps to reduce melanin production in the body (18).

 Yes, the more melanin your body produces, the darker your skin becomes.